|1995 Intercontinental Cup|

 CM: Frank Rijkaard (Holland)

 Frank Rijkaard was one of Holland's most important player.
 Capped 73 times.
 He won the 1988 European Championship in West Germany.
 He notably played for Ajax and AC Milan.
 He spent 5 seasons with AC Milan when Milan was considered the greatest club team in the world.
 He won two European Cup with them.
 In 1995, he led a young Ajax team to their famous Champions' League victory.
 That team is also considered one of the greatest club sides ever.

 |Rijkaard with a young Kluivert|

-Nicknamed "the Pitbull", he was one of the greatest defensive midfielders in the world.
+Nicknamed "the Pitbull", Edgar Davids was one of the greatest defensive midfielders in the world.
 He won the European Champions' League with Ajax in 1995.
-He was an important player at the WC Finals in 1998 when Holland reached the semi-final.
+He was an important player at the World Cup Finals in 1998 when Holland reached the semi-final.
 He also spent 7 seasons with Juventus at the height of his career.
 He also played for Tottenham Hotspurs, Barcelona, AC Milan, etc.

 CM/LM: Clarence Seedorf (Holland)